The Clear Edge

 Conservative hiring isn’t conservative at capacity with sustained revenue.
 You’re trading certain costs for uncertain gains — but the real cost is the certain loss of declined opportunities.

-• “What will they do specifically?”
+“What will they do, specifically?”
 I asked.

-She hired anyway.
-Three months later: “The hire is great, but I’m still doing most marketing.
-They handle posting but I create content.
-They schedule emails but I write them.”
+“The hire is great, but I’m still doing most marketing.
+They handle posting while I create the content, and they schedule emails while I write them.”

 She’d hired execution without decision authority.
 The hire needed input on every choice.